FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/SetupGuide.md

 1. Make sure your app's Asset Catalog contains the `FreemiumKit` data set from the "Setup" tab of your app in FreemiumKit for Mac.
 If it doesn't, drag & drop it from the Setup tab now.

-1. Add a call to `.environmentObject(FreemiumKit.shared)` to every scene in the app entry point.
+1. Add a call to `.environmentObject(FreemiumKit.shared)` to the root view of every scene in the app entry point.
 For example:

    ```swift
    import FreemiumKit